SymbioticLove/SymbioticLove/README.md

 👋 Hi there!
 We are Symbiotic Love, a lifestyle brand with a lot of irons in the fire.
 My wife is our designer, Jessela.
 She handles a lot of our store and designs many of our assets.
 My name is Matthew, and I am the engineer and administrator for our store, our homepage, and all of the other projects listed here!
 You can view my portolio at https://symbioticlove.github.io/Portfolio/.
-Want your own?
-Check out https://symbioticlove.github.io/PortfolioPrime/.
 <h2>We are now Offering Comprehensive Web Services</h2>
 We are now offering <em>comprehensive</em> web services for anyone, with a modular pricing structure tailored to the individual.
 You only need an idea! <a href="https://symbioticlove.github.io/Web-Development/" alt="consult link">Take a tour and schedule a free consultation today</a>!
 <h2>For Potential Employers</h2>